Lesbian pulp fiction: Artemis Smith

-Smith's Odd Girl and The Third Sex were published by Beacon Books in 1959 after multiple rejections by major publishers.
-Unlike former pulp novels, these also contained strong political statements that influenced the formation of the gay rights movements of the late 1950s.
-Originally titled Anne Loves Beth, Odd Girl was extensively blue-penciled by the pulp editors.
-The original version has recently been reissued by the author through 'the savant garde workshop', a service press for The Savant Garde Institute, which also continues to publish her many collected papers, plays, novels, and poetry.
-Her most important artistic work, Testament of Sarah (Book I of The SKEETS Triptych.
-1967), was originally to be published by Doubleday & Co.

-Under classic pulp fiction, Artemis Smith wrote: The Third Sex, 1959 Beacon Books; Odd Girl, 1959 Beacon Books; This Bed We Made, 1961 Monarch Books.
+Artemis Smith (Annselm L.N.V.
+Morpurgo) (b.
+1934).
+Smith wrote: The Third Sex, 1959 Beacon Books; Odd Girl, 1959 Beacon Books; This Bed We Made, 1961 Monarch Books.

 Pro-lesbian pulp fiction

-Literary scholar Yvonne Keller recognizes a small group of writers whose work formed the subgenre of "pro-lesbian" pulp fiction, including Bannon, Meaker, Smith, Taylor, as well as Sloane Britain, Paula Christian, Joan Ellis, March Hastings, Marjorie Lee, Della Martin, Rea Michaels, Claire Morgan, Randy Salem, and Shirley Verel.
+Literary scholar Yvonne Keller recognizes a small group of writers whose work formed the subgenre of "pro-lesbian" pulp fiction, including Bannon, Meaker, Smith, Taylor, as well as Sloane Britain, Paula Christian, Joan Ellis, March Hastings, Marjorie Lee, Della Martin, Rea Michaels, Randy Salem, and Shirley Verel.
 According to Keller the subgenre includes approximately 100 novels whose authors, often lesbians themselves, refused to acknowledge the conventional voyeurism of the rest of the genre.

+The novels that came out during the 1950s and 60's assisted in giving representation to young lesbian women.
+Although these novels provided representation they were shaped by the cultural mindset of the time.
+Despite the homophobic undertones of some of the novels, many were still considered pro-lesbian, Women’s Barracks being a noted title.